I recently received the following question from a student:

 In fact, by the time you are done, it won’t just be your script that you can pitch.
 You’ll know how to pitch every element of your story: from act, to scene, to the smallest line of dialogue, in ways that captures your audience’s attention and exceeds their expectations.

-That’s why I’d like to invite you to my new Webinar: Pitch Like A Professional.
+That’s why I’d like to invite you to my on-demand webinar: Pitch Like A Professional.

 Whether you’re in your first draft, or carrying a perfectly honed screenplay in your back pocket, this webinar will teach you how to transform your baby premises into full-grown superstars, by focusing on the things that drew you to your story in the first place.